christophervigliotti/christophervigliotti/README.md

 # Christopher Vigliotti

 Hi!
 I’m currently working as a Senior Software Engineer at USCIS DID(it) / Evans & Chambers Technology (JavaScript, SQL Server, ColdFusion and a splash of Rails (AFT)).
-You can find my resume at [GitHub](https://gist.github.com/christophervigliotti/bb4cd6312bd7a8459cff3412f33c71f9)
+You can find my resume [here](https://gist.github.com/christophervigliotti/bb4cd6312bd7a8459cff3412f33c71f9)

 ## Other Stuff